Religion in Northern Ireland: Baháʼí Faith

-Neo-paganism

 Hinduism

 Hinduism is a relatively minor religion in Northern Ireland with only around 200 Hindu families in the region.
-There are, however, three Mandirs in Belfast.
+There are, however, three Mandirs in Belfast and by the 2021 census the Hindu population had risen to 4,190 (or 0.22% of the population).

 History

 The Troubles

 The Troubles were a period of ethno-political conflict in Northern Ireland which spilled over at various times into Great Britain and the Republic of Ireland.
 The duration of the Troubles is conventionally dated from approximately 1968 to the signing of the Belfast Agreement in 1998.
 Violence nonetheless continued beyond this period and still manifests on a small-scale basis.

-The principal issues at stake in the Troubles were the constitutional status of Northern Ireland and the relationship between the mainly-Protestant Unionist and mainly-Catholic Nationalist communities in Northern Ireland.
+The principal issues at stake in the Troubles were the constitutional status of Northern Ireland and the relationship between the mainly Protestant Unionist and mainly Catholic Nationalist communities in Northern Ireland.
 The Troubles had both political and military (or paramilitary) dimensions.
 Its participants included politicians and political activists on both sides, republican and loyalist paramilitary organisations, the Royal Ulster Constabulary, the British Army and the security forces of the Republic of Ireland.